Tomsztyl/ShopPremium/README.md

 # ShopPremium
-  This is a game made by Unity
+  This is a game made by Unity/Mobile

  Unity Version: 2020.3.7f1